Watch Now

 From battery box assembly to hem-flange bonding, our adhesive solutions lead to lighter-weight vehicles.

+We are electrifying transportation around the world!
 While the core of our business is with automotive OEMs and tier suppliers of electric vehicles, our technology can help electrify a variety of other transportation and industrial types, from trucks to industrial equipment and beyond.
 If you're working on the future of e-mobility, contact our team to see how our electrification solutions can work in your unique design.

 Transitioning technology from ICE to EV